 1 tbsp unpasteurized honey

-1 cup + 2 tbsp oats (use pure oats for gluten-free granola bars)
+1 cup + 2 tbsp certified pure gluten-free oats

 2 tbsp chia seeds

-Pop chocolate granola hearts out of molds, serve and enjoy!
+Pop the chocolate granola hearts out of the molds, serve and enjoy!

 (For regular granola bars, you can press the granola mixture into a small, parchment-paper lined glass rectangular container.
-Place it to set in the freezer, and then slice granola mixture into bars.)
+Place it to set in the freezer, and then slice the granola mixture into bars.
+You could also use a mini muffin tin as a mold.)

-These easy-to-make, protein-rich granola hearts (or bars) store very well in the freezer, making them an ideal snack to pack anytime.
+These easy-to-make, protein-rich granola hearts store very well in the freezer, making them an ideal snack to pack anytime.
 I hope your family loves them as much as mine does!

 Happy Valentine's Day!
 I wish you all a happy heart this week.